beeware/briefcase/docs/en/how-to/debugging/pdb.md

 /// tab | Windows

-To connect to your application, you need access to `telnet`.
-That is not activated by default, but can be activated by running the following command with admin rights
+To connect to your application, you need access to `telnet`. `telnet` is not enabled by default; it can be activated by running the following command with admin rights:

 ```console
 $ dism /online /Enable-Feature /FeatureName:TelnetClient
 ```

-Then you can start the connection via
+You can then start the connection with:

 ```console
 $ telnet localhost 5678